cnrancher/docs/content/rancher/v2.x/en/upgrades/ha-server-upgrade/_index.md

     ```
     Replace `<VERSION_TAG>` with the version that you want to upgrade to.
 For a list of tags available, see the [Rancher Forum Announcements](https://forums.rancher.com/c/announcements).

-    **Step Result:** The upgrade begins.
+    **步骤结果:** The upgrade begins.
 Rancher Server may be unavailable for a few minutes.

 1. Log into Rancher.
 Confirm that the upgrade succeeded by checking the version displayed in the bottom-left corner of the browser window.